 What value do Catholic schools offer families?

 There are many different ideas about what a Catholic education should be.
 Some long for the rigor of “the good old days” and others relate those days to habited nuns whacking knuckles with rulers.
 Some seek out schools that claim to be in the Catholic “tradition” but to others, many of those schools are not recognizably Catholic.
 Everyone who has been touched at any point in their life by Catholic education seems to have a story to tell, and an opinion to go along with it.

-Unfortunately, the data tells us that enrollment in Catholic schools is dwindling and other data tells us that many children who have been raised in the faith and gone to Catholic schools now don’t claim any religion at all.
-Parents reading these statistics may think that it is best to save their money tuition in the early grades that it can be spent later in high school and college.
+Unfortunately, the data tells us that enrollment in Catholic schools is dwindling.
+Other data tells us that many children who have been raised in the faith and gone to Catholic schools now don’t claim any religion at all.
+Parents reading these statistics may think that rather than spend tuition money for a Catholic education in the early grades they should save it for high school and college.

 The Declaration on Christian Education of the Second Vatican Council made a few important distinctive points about Catholic education.
 The principle goals from the second paragraph on Christian Education have been extracted and bulleted here:

-The document says that In Catholic schools students should:
+The document says that students in Catholic schools should:

 - Be made “ever more aware of the gift of Faith they have received;”

 - “Learn… how to worship God the Father in spirit and truth” (cf. John 4:23);

 - Be “conformed in their personal lives according to the new man created in justice and holiness of truth” (Eph.
 4:22-24);

 - Develop and mature [into the] “measure of the fullness of Christ (cf. Eph.
 4:13) and strive for the growth of the Mystical Body;”